 - United States Air Force – Judge Advocate General Department,1973-1979

 - Wichita Bar Association (Chairman Civil Practice Committee 2 years, Chairman Legislative Committee 1 year, Board of Governors 2 years)

-- Member, Kansas Bar Association; American Bar Association, Kansas Association for Justice, American Association for Justice
+- Member, Kansas Bar Association; American Bar Association, Kansas Trial Lawyers Association, American Association for Justice

-- Kansas Association for Justice – Parliamentarian, Treasurer, Vice President for Education, President)
+- Kansas Trial Lawyers Association – Parliamentarian, Treasurer, Vice President for Education, President

 - American Association for Justice – Board of Governors 3 years

 - Wesley E. Brown Chapter Inns of Court – President 2019-2020

 - American Board of Trial Advocates – Kansas District President, National Board Representative

 - Certified by the National Board of Trial Advocacy as a Civil Trial Specialist

 - Selected for inclusion in the Best Lawyers in America® publication in the area of Personal Injury – Plaintiffs